koolskateguy89/arduino_21coa202_cw/doc.md

 But I felt that this did not make sense to be a state as the program flow for this would be more akin to a flowchart than a state machine.

+// TODO: when valueCommand happens and hciState != normal, backlight will update
+  // but the displayed stuff wont update to necessarily not show the channel

 ## Extension Features {.unnumbered}

 * *For each extension feature you have implemented describe the